mokbeili/medical-billing/mobile-app/ENVIRONMENT_VARIABLES.md

 API_BASE_URL=https://your-backend-api.com
 ```

-## Migration from AsyncStorage
+## Migration

-If you previously used AsyncStorage for credentials and want to switch to environment variables:
+If you previously used manual AWS configuration in the app:

 1. Set up environment variables as described above
-2. The app will automatically use environment variables if available
+2. The app will automatically use environment variables
-3. User-configured AsyncStorage credentials will be ignored
-4. You can clear AsyncStorage credentials if desired
+3. Manual configuration is no longer available

 ## File Structure